amoorinet/Python_Training/Explanation/Markdown.md

+📘 How to Create a .md File and Use Markdown
-1) How Create a .md file
+1) How to Create a .md File
 Option A — VS Code / VS Code Insiders (easiest)

 Open your project folder in VS Code.